OssianGH/booky/README.md

 # Booky

-Tienda Libros is a Python-based application for managing a bookstore.
+Booky is a Python-based application for managing a bookstore.
 It provides functionalities for managing books, customers, suppliers, transactions, and reports  .
 The application uses PyQt6 for the graphical user interface.

 ## Features